Joseeptessele/linuxtips-ecs-app/README.md

 * How to configure an ECS service
 * Difference between task and service execution role
 * How to configure autoscale on ECS service
+* What is Github Actions and how it works
+* Create a pipeline using Github Actions to test code, validate terraform, build and publish application image to AWS ECR

 ## Requirements